Syedaaneesa/Auto-Rehab/README.md

 The site was deployed on a **secure WordPress hosting environment**, with:

-Regular backup system implemented to ensure data security
+Automated backup system configured to safeguard data integrity

-Ongoing updates and maintenance for all plugins and themes
+Continuous plugin and theme updates for optimal performance

-Robust security measures applied for enhanced protection
+Advanced security protocols implemented for maximum protection

 ---

 ## 📚 Learnings & Takeaways

 Through this project, I improved my expertise in:
-- WordPress theme customization
+Custom WordPress theme development

-- Front-end styling and responsive design
+Responsive front-end design and styling

-- SEO-friendly content structure
+SEO-optimized content architecture

-- Performance optimization techniques
+Advanced performance enhancement techniques

 ---